cmur2/chef-iptables-persistent/README.md

 ## Usage

-Add the iptables-persistent::default target to the runlist and overwrite the *rules* and *rules.v6* in the cookbook's files directory (or via an overlay site-cookbooks directory that leaves the original files untouched).
+Add `recipe[iptables-persistent::default]` to the `run_list` and overwrite the *rules* and *rules.v6* files in the cookbook's files directory (or replace them via an overlay site-cookbooks directory that leaves the original files untouched).

 ## Requirements